 Fanny & Barney Griew

-Sarah is a British artist and curator who works in the East End of London.
-She has exhibited extensively in solo and group shows with recent work selected by Alison Wilding for Creekside Open 2017 at the APT Gallery, London and for Summer Salon 2017 at Luborimov/Angus Hughes Gallery, London.
-Her 2016/17 multimedia Battle of Somme visual arts project, Changing the Landscape, was supported by public funding from The National Lottery through Arts Council of England and exhibited as the first contemporary art exhibition at The National Archives UK, touring to Atrium Gallery, LSE and Manchester Central Library, with a public engagement of over five million online and live visitors.
-In addition, Sarah is a visiting lecturer at Chelsea College of Arts, UAL, The Estorick Collection, Roehampton University and on the groundbreaking Art of Psychiatry module, Bethlem Royal Hospital.
-Contributions to academic conferences include British Library, The National Archives UK and Roehampton University.
+Sarah Kogan is a British artist and curator represented by Tom Rowland, Director of Karsten Schubert.
+2019 exhibitions include Miniscule Venice, curated by Vanya Balogh, 58th Venice Biennale 2019; Tom Rowland presents Sarah Kogan at St Pancras Way and Miniscule Part 2, curated by Vanya Balogh, Cross Lane Projects, Kendal UK.
+Exhibitions planned for 2010 inlcude New Doggerland, curated by artist Jane Millar, Thames-Side Studios Gallery, London and Transcend, Blyth Gallery, Imperial College London curated by Sarah Kogan.
+From 2016-18 Kogan's multimedia First World War visual arts installation, Changing the Landscape, was supported by public funding from The National Lottery through Arts Council of England and exhibited in four international and national venues including Museo d'Arte Contemporanea di Cogliandrino (MACC) Italy, curated by artist Stephen Nelson; The National Archives UK; Atrium Gallery, LSE and Manchester Central Library, with a public engagement of over five million online and live visitors.
+In addition, in 2018 Kogan curated the multimedia exhibition, Space Shift for APT Gallery, London supported by art critic Richard Dyer.
+In 2017 she was selected by Alison Wilding for Creekside Open at APT Gallery, London.
+Kogan has been a guest lecturer at Chelsea College of Arts, UAL, The Estorick Collection and on the groundbreaking Art of Psychiatry module, Bethlem Royal Hospital.
+Contributions to presentations and academic conferences include The Photographers' Gallery, British Library, The National Archives UK and Roehampton University.

 Filmmaker, Producer and Senior Lecturer in Digital Film Production.